djsime1/awesome-flipperzero/FAQ.md

 ### Will there be future hardware revisions?
 [Not for the Flipper Zero.](https://discord.com/channels/740930220399525928/746304505879986267/1001167062728720395) While there are concepts for a [Flipper One](https://flipperzero.one/one), there is not any timeline for release.

+### What is DUMB mode?
+It's a yet to be implimented mode that would hide all of the potentially malicious apps/features of Flipper.

+### My device is frozen, how do I reboot/fix it?
+- To reboot the device: hold the BACK and LEFT buttons, then release simultaneously.
+If that didn't work, *disconnect the USB cable* and hold BACK for 30 seconds.
+This will preform a normal reboot.
+- To enter DFU/Recovery mode: Hold BACK and LEFT, then release BACK while still holding LEFT after a few seconds.
+When the screen lights up, you can release LEFT.
+- To exit DFU/Recovery mode: Follow steps for a normal reboot under the first bullet point.

+If nothing works or the device is completely bricked, first make sure it's charged by plugging it in for 15-30 minutes.
+As a final resort, if you can't get it to turn on after charging, *unplug the USB cable* and hold OK plus BACK for 30 seconds. **There will be no indication**, but the device is now in recovery mode.
+Plug it in to a PC and use qFlipper to recover the firmware.
+Read the official docs for [Control](https://docs.flipperzero.one/basics/control), [Reboot](https://docs.flipperzero.one/basics/reboot), and [Firmware recovery](https://docs.flipperzero.one/basics/firmware-update/firmware-recovery).

+### How do I access the CLI/Logs?
+(WIP)

 ## Sub-GHz